 After setting aside money into your RA, if your OA still has money to cover your outstanding housing amount, it will be used to pay for it.

-However, if there is insufficient balance in your OA currently, your monthly OA contribution will then be used to pay for the monthly installment for the housing loan.
+However, if there is an insufficient balance in your OA currently, your monthly OA contribution will then be used to pay for the monthly instalment for the housing loan.